 Some Useful Tips Before You Visit Harihar Fort –

-- First and foremost wear good quality trekking shoes or sports shoes.
+- First and foremost wear excellent quality trekking shoes or sports shoes.

 - Carry a flashlight/torch.